Skip to Content

 We spent time soaking in the beauty of Piazza Navona while our kids quickly discovered their favorite thing to do in Rome – chasing pigeons!

-Best of Rome Walking Tour: Pantheon, Piazza Navona, and Trevi Fountain
+The Best of Rome Walking Tour visits Piazza Navona, the Pantheon and Trevi Fountain.

 The Pantheon